pablo-abc/felte/packages/site/markdown/docs/solid/en/latest/stores.md

 ### errors

 A store that contains the validation errors in the form.
 It will have the same shape as `data` but containing either a `string` or an array of `string`s with each validation message per field.

+### warnings

+A store that contains warnings on the form fields set by the `warn` function.
+Unlike the `errors` store, this store will have validation messages immediately and not only when a field is touched.

 ### touched